The forecast is calling for sunshine, your favorite people have cleared their schedules, and your picnic blanket is ready to go.

 Veggie Cups

 Individual cups filled with hummus, ranch, or your favorite dip at the bottom, with cut vegetables standing upright.
-They're fun to eat and portion-controlled.
+They're fun to eat and easy to grab on the go.
+The best part?
+No double-dipping drama.

 Deviled Eggs

 A picnic classic that's protein-packed and always popular.
-Use a special carrier to keep them from sliding around.
+Transport them in a muffin tin lined with paper cups, as it keeps them from sliding around.
+You probably already have one at home.

 Frozen Fruit Pops